lizs17/GIP_Cardiac_MRI/README.md

 │   ├── masks.png
 │   ├── smaps.png
 ```
 * The "GIP_Poisson_R16.0_ACS6x6/" directory contains the intermediate and final results of the GIP reconstruction procedure.
-And the "output_Poisson/" directory contains the plotted figures of the reconstructed images.
+* The "output_Poisson/" directory contains the plotted figures of the reconstructed images.
-*
+* IMPORTANT!!!
+Because the "nn.Upsample" module has unavoidable randomness (even if all the random seeds have been controlled, and the torch backends has been kept as deterministic, see https://discuss.pytorch.org/t/non-deterministic-behavior-of-pytorch-upsample-interpolate/42842/6), the